Parking Permits & Fees

 - VISA or Mastercard (online or at the Parking Office)

 - Cash payment

 Note: Staff or faculty who wish to use their flex benefits for parking MUST pay at the Parking Office.
-Cash and debit card payments must be made at the Parking Office.
-Credit card and payroll deduction payment must be completed in the Parking Office.
+Cash, debit and payroll payments must also be made at the Parking Office.

 Parking - Trent University - Durham